 Thoracic outlet syndrome Surgery

 If left untreated, permanent damage can occur to the nerves and vessels of the outlet.
-Sometimes, blood clots can form in the veins putting your life in danger.
-Generally, we recommend surgery if 3-6 months of physio fails or you develop signs of vessel compression.
+Sometimes, blood clots can form in the veins, putting your life in danger.
+Generally, we recommend surgery if 3-6 months of physiotherapy fail or you develop signs of vessel compression.

 Final word from Sportdoctorlondon on cervical rib and thoracic outlet syndrome

 Thoracic outlet obstruction is a complex condition to diagnose.
-Usually, it is confused with other conditions, such as a herniated disc in the neck or carpal tunnel syndrome.
+It is often confused with other conditions, such as a herniated disc in the neck or carpal tunnel syndrome.
 But, significantly, early diagnosis can reduce permanent damage to the nerves and vessels.

 Related conditions: